eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 Each bitflag is described using a |MemberDescriptor-api| defining the bitflag name using the :code:`name` property.
 The underlying primitive type related to bitflags must be of kind :code:`TK_BOOLEAN` and must be set in
 |MemberDescriptor-api| :code:`type` property.
-The |MemberDescriptor-api| :code:`id` property might be used to indicate the bitflag position within the bitmask.
+The |MemberDescriptor-api| :code:`position` property might be used to indicate the bitflag position within the bitmask.
 This behavior is the same as setting the :code:`@position` :ref:`builtin annotation<builtin_annotations>`.
 If the position is not specified, sequential order is followed.